juhoinkinen/Annif-wiki/Usage-with-Docker.md

 # Using Docker in Annif development

-It is possible to mount also the Annif source code into the container, which allows editing the code in the host system while running Annif and tests (included in the `annif-dev` image) in the container:
+It is possible to mount also the Annif source code into the container, which allows editing the code in the host system while running Annif and tests in the container.
+For this an image that includes the tests needs to be build:

+    docker build -f Dockerfile-dev -t annif-dev .

+Then a container from that image can be run:

     docker run \
         -v ~/annif-projects:/annif-projects \
         -v $(pwd):/Annif \
         -u $(id -u):$(id -g) \
-        -it quay.io/natlibfi/annif:dev bash
+        -it annif-dev bash

-Here it is assumed that the current working directory is the one containing the source code (thus the use of `$(pwd)`).

 # Steps for creating data image and data deployment in Portainer